 endnotes

 The following tables contain the phonetic symbols [1] for the standard sounds used in English.
-There is one table for vowels and one table for consonants.
+There is one table for most vowels and one table for most consonants, as well as a third table for additional sounds.
 Along with each symbol, there are two example words, with the relevant sound highlighted.
 The first example is always a very simple word that most learners will already know.
 The second example is usually slightly more challenging.

 After each symbol, there is a link to an illustrative mp3.
 Each mp3 has the sound repeated three times on its own, followed by the two examples.
 Most browsers will play the mp3 automatically when you click the link.
 If you have problems, right click on the link and download the mp3.
 You can then listen to the example in a music player such as iTunes or WinAMP.